begolu2/rktik-thesis/03_implementation.md

 * `MentionPercept`: Stores a relation to the linked user and the text used to refer to them (these might be different if the mentioned persona changes their username after being mentioned)
 * `TagPercept`: Store a relation to an instance of the `Tag` model (see Section [Tag]).

 Percepts are linked to a thought with the association object pattern.
 The `PerceptAssociation` class stores the author who created the association in addition to its thought and percept.
-The association’s author is usually identical with the thought author, but movement admins also have the rights to edit thoughts submitted to their movement’s mindspace.
+The association’s author is usually identical with the thought author, but movement admins also have the rights to edit thoughts submitted to their movement’s Mindspace.

 #### Tag